simonepm/gomulus/README.md

         }
       },
       "destination": {
+        "driver": "csv",
         "pool": 1,
-        "driver": "csv",
         "options": {
+          "limit":    1000,
           "endpoint": "./data/csv/path/name.csv",
           "truncate": true
         }
       }
     }

-## Default drivers

-    csv
-    mysql

-## Building a custom source driver
+In this basic example GOmulus will select 1000 rows per concurrent routine (4 in total) and will persist the selected data on a CSV file, truncated beforehand.

+## Custom sources and destinations

+"mysql" and "csv" are only the default drivers provided to get your hands dirt on a first run.
+But you can extend GOmulus by adding your custom data sources and destinations as follows.

-Extend the default source interface
+### Extend the default source interface

+Develop your custom source driver by extending the default source GO interface:

     type SourceInterface interface {
         New(DriverConfig) error
         GetTasks() ([]SelectionTask, error)
         ProcessTask(SelectionTask) ([][]interface{}, error)
     }

+The `New(DriverConfig) error` method of your driver should expect a DriverConfig GO structure:

+    type DriverConfig struct {
+      Driver  string                 `json:"driver"`
+      Pool    int                    `json:"pool,omitempty"`
+      Options map[string]interface{} `json:"options,omitempty"`
+    }

+So you can easily access the Options parameter, parsed from the JSON configuration file option parameter of your driver.

+The `GetTasks() ([]SelectionTask, error)` method should return a slice of selection operations in the form of []SelectionTask

+    type SelectionTask struct {
+      Meta map[string]interface{}
+    }

+Is the `ProcessTask(SelectionTask) ([][]interface{}, error)` method that should effectively perform the selection operation by following the info contained in the SelectionTask.Meta parameter passed to it.
+It should return the selected data in the form of [][]interface{} that will be automatically passed to the `GetTask([][]interface{}) (InsertionTask, error)` method of the destination driver and persited by the `ProcessTask(InsertionTask) (int, error)` method of the latter.

-and build your custom driver
+#### Build your custom source driver

     # go build -buildmode=plugin -o ./path/name.so ./path/name.go

-## Building a custom destination driver

-Extend the default destination interface
+### Extend the default destination interface

+Develop your custom destination driver by extending the destination GO interface provided:

     type DestinationInterface interface {
         New(DriverConfig) error